 Read through the Frequently Asked Questions below for more information on the disclosure requirements.

-For more information on the requirements, consider attending the Medicare Part D webinar, hosted by Annette Bechtold, SVP of Regulatory Affairs and Reform Initiatives at OneDigital.
-Register here.
+For more information on the requirements, consider viewing the Medicare Part D webinar, hosted by Annette Bechtold, SVP of Regulatory Affairs and Reform Initiatives at OneDigital.
+Watch the recording here.

 All employers, regardless of size, sponsoring group health plans with prescription drug coverage must provide notification to employees by October 15.

 A: This means the prescription drug coverage you offer is expected to pay, on average, as much as the standard Medicare prescription drug coverage.

 Q: How do I determine whether my coverage is creditable?

 A: You must annually review your prescription drug plan using generally accepted actuarial principles and following Centers for Medicare and Medicaid Services (CMS) guidelines.
 Typically carriers will perform this analysis for fully insured plans.

 Q: Is there a simplified way to determine creditable coverage status?

 A: Yes, CMS states that an employer plan sponsor who does not apply for a retiree drug subsidy can determine creditable coverage status by determining that the plan: